ARMmbed/mbed-client/docs/Introduction.md

 **Note:** You can register other resources, including custom resources.
 Please check the API documentation for a detailed description of the M2MObject, M2MObjectInstance and M2MResource classes.

 You have the registration server object and resources that you want to register.
-Now you need to call the register API and pass the following objects as parameters:
+Now, you need to call the register API and pass the following objects as parameters:

 ```
 M2MInterface::register_object(M2MSecurity* register_object, M2MObjectList object_list);
 ```

-___Success or failure callback___
+**Success or failure callback**

 Because this is an asynchronous operation, you will receive the result of this operation through a callback defined in `m2minterfaceobserver.h` in your application.